jamesmcroft/everyday-prompts/README.md

 3. Where provided, replace any `[ ]` placeholders with the option provided, and any `< >` placeholders with your specific details.
 4. Use the prompt with your LLM tool with the context of your task.

+> [!TIP]
+> Experiment with the prompts provided.
+Modify them to suit your specific needs or combine multiple prompts to create a more detailed task.

 ### Categories

 - [Content Writing](Content-Writing.md)